 - You’ll be prompted to enter connection details for the repository:

-- Git Provider - Select from the dropdown.
+- Authentication Method - Select SSH (Deploy Key) from the dropdown.

 - SSH URL - Copy and paste the repository’s SSH URL from Step 1.